apache/pulsar/site2/docs/schema-understand.md

 |Type|Description|
 ---|---|
-`AvroBaseStructSchema`|Pulsar uses [Avro Specification](http://avro.apache.org/docs/current/spec.html) to declare the schema definition for `AvroBaseStructSchema`, which supports  `AvroSchema`, `JsonSchema`, and `ProtobufSchema`. <br><br>This allows Pulsar:<br>- to use same tools to manage schema definitions<br>- to use different serialization or deserialization methods to handle data|
+`AvroBaseStructSchema`|Pulsar uses [Avro Specification](http://avro.apache.org/docs/current/spec.html) to declare the schema definition for `AvroBaseStructSchema`, which supports  `AvroSchema`, `JsonSchema`, and `ProtobufSchema`. <br><br>This allows Pulsar:<br>- to use the same tools to manage schema definitions<br>- to use different serialization or deserialization methods to handle data|
 `ProtobufNativeSchema`|`ProtobufNativeSchema` is based on protobuf native Descriptor. <br><br>This allows Pulsar:<br>- to use native protobuf-v3 to serialize or deserialize data<br>- to use `AutoConsume` to deserialize data.

 ##### Usage

-Pulsar provides three methods to use the `struct` schema:
+Pulsar provides the following methods to use the `struct` schema:

 * `static`